HodorNV/ALOps/Documentation/Troubleshooting.md

 ---

-## I have unclear problems with compiling my app or imorting a fob
+## I have unclear problems with compiling my app or importing a fob
 There are a lot of problems caused by a Windows update (Feb 2020) that makes Docker fail to run 32-bit application like finsql.exe or alc.exe.
 Familiar errors are:
 - `AL Compiler Exit Code: -1073741502`
 - `Exception calling "GetResponse" with "0" argument(s)`